Copy-Move Image Forgery Detection Based on Evolving Circular Domains Coverage: Proposed Copy-Move Forgery Detection Scheme

 \subsubsection{Morphological postprocessing}

-Finally, depending on the size of the image, the disk size used for close operation varies.
+Finally, depending on the image resolution, the disk size used for close operation varies.
 This step fills small holes and cracks in the merged areas while maintaining the overall outline of the areas as it is, which is advantageous to completely cover tampered areas. \ifclearsectionlook \fi